• Skip to main content

 Where to find it

-Alaska seafood is available at the major supermarkets, including Waitrose, Ocado, Tesco, Sainsbury’s, ASDA, Morrisons, Iceland, Aldi, and Lidl.
+Alaska seafood is available at all major UK supermarkets, including Waitrose, Ocado, Tesco, Sainsbury’s, ASDA, Morrisons, Iceland, Aldi, and Lidl.

 Of the 5 types of wild Alaska Salmon: